 In system applications requiring lower power dissipation, the operating frequency (cycle rate) of the MK 4116 can be reduced and the (guaranteed maximum) average power dissipation of the device will be lowered in accordance with the IDD1 (max) spec limit curve illustrated in figure 2.
-NOTE: The MK 4116 family is guaranteed to have a maximum IDD1 requirement of 35mA @ 375ns cycle (320ns cycle for the -2) with an ambient temperature range from 0° to 70°C. A lower operating frequency, for example 1 microsecond cycle, results in a reduced maximum Idd1 requirement of under 20mA with an ambient temperature range from 0° to 70°C.
+NOTE: The MK 4116 family is guaranteed to have a maximum IDD1 requirement of 35mA @ 375ns cycle with an ambient temperature range from 0° to 70°C. A lower operating frequency, for example 1 microsecond cycle, results in a reduced maximum IDD1 requirement of under 20mA with an ambient temperature range from 0° to 70°C.

-It is possible the MK4116 family (-2 and 3 speed selections for example) at frequencies higher than specified, provided all AC operating parameters are met.
-Operation at shorter cycle times (<tRC min) results in higher power dissipation and, therefore, a reduction in ambient temperature is required.
-Refer to Figure 1 for derating curve.
+It is possible to operate certain versions of the MK 4116 family (the -2 and -3 speed selections for example) at frequencies higher than 2.66 MHz (375ns cycle), provided all AC operating parameters are met.
+Operation at shorter cycle times (< 375ns) results in higher power dissipation and, therefore, a reduction in ambient temperature is required.
+Refer to figure 1 for derating curve.